Calculation of your retirement pension under the Québec Pension Plan

 Why are these earnings not used to calculate your pension?

 Avoiding taking these earnings into account increases the average used to calculate your pension.
 Your retirement pension could therefore be higher.
-This measure could also allow you to receive certain benefits under the Québec Pension Plan or increase the amount.

 Are you age 65 or over?